+Students: Log in to the FAFSA using your FSA ID.
 Parents: Your child must initiate the FAFSA correction process by logging in first, continuing to Step #3, and creating a Save Key*.
 If you need to make corrections to your child’s FAFSA, get the Save Key from your child.
 Once you do, you can log in by entering the student’s information.
 The FAFSA will ask you to enter the “Save Key” if you wish to continue.

 *A Save Key is a temporary password meant to be shared between you and your child.
 It lets you and your child pass the FAFSA back and forth and allows you to save the FAFSA and return to it later.
 This is especially helpful if you and your child are completing the FAFSA, but are not in the same place.

 Change your answer from “Will file” to Already completed.

 If you’re eligible to use the IRS DRT, you’ll see a Link to IRS button.
 If you’re not eligible to use the IRS DRT, you can manually enter the data from your completed tax return.